halon-extras/spamassassin/README.md

 - timeout `number` - Timeout in seconds.
 The default is 30 seconds.
 - tls `array` - TLS settings.
 - report `boolean` - Return symbols including scores per symbol.
 The default is false
-- symbols_unparsed `boolean` - Return the response body unparsed as a string in symbols response.
+- symbols_unparsed `boolean` - Return the response body unparsed as one symbol in the response.
 The default is false

 The following options are available in the **tls** array.